mitish13/Exhibit-App/README.md

 ## Steps to run the application
+Make sure that you have already installed node.js

 ### 1. Download 'expo app' in your phone.
 ### 2. Download the zip file and extract it, move into the project directory
 ### 3. run below command, it will add node_modules folder to add all dependencies